-We observed staff were discreet and respectful to patients.
-Staff said that if a patient wished to speak in private, an empty room would be found to speak with them.
+We observed privacy and confidentiality were maintained for patients who used the service on the day of inspection.
+Dental care records were not visible to the public on the reception desk.
+We observed staff were helpful, discreet and respectful to patients.
+Staff said that if a patient wished to speak in private an empty room would be found to speak with them.

 Patients' electronic care records were password protected and regularly backed up to secure storage.
-The paper parts of the care records were stored in a locked room.
+The paper parts of the care records were locked in cabinets when the practice was closed.